anil-sasi/Coursera_Capstone/README.md

 # Coursera_Capstone
 This is a project done as part of the Coursera Data Science course.
-The aim of this project is to analyze data of Road accident cases.
+The aim of this project is to use location data for the benefit of opening a business.
-The expected outcome is to find accurate relations of road and environment factors of an accident, so that it will be possible to predict the severity of a road incident or accident using these factors in the future.
+The expected outcome is to find sufficient data on trends in lifestyle and popularity of businesses at different locations, so as to obtain good location candidates for opening a particular business.